 What’s the Villa Savoye Garage Like?

 So, the Villa Savoye has a really grand 3-car garage on the ground floor.
 It’s connected to the Rue de Villiers street via a ramp & has a large sliding door for access.
 This sliding door has a grid of squarish steel & glass frames, just like the main door.
-This eventually lets in more light & reduces the need for artificial lighting.
+And here’s why it works so well:

 What’s So Special About the Villa Savoye Staircase?